topdown/VVV-Dashboard/README.md

 ---

 * Maybe some wiki docs since this is getting a little bigger
-* Fuzzy search for plugins and themes ? not sure yetRemove
+* Fuzzy search for plugins and themes ? not sure yet
-* Do a count and maybe a list of DB backups for each host
 * Refactor time, clean up some code and remove redundancy
 * Dropdown Menu for tools but not Bootstrap it should be CSS only
+* We need some form security added